Guide to designing off-grid and hybrid solar systems

 As solar battery systems became larger and more advanced, AC-coupled systems became one of the best configurations due to low-cost, easy-to-install string solar inverters.
 Most modern off-grid AC-coupled systems use bi-directional inverters coupled with one or more compatible solar inverters.
 AC-coupled systems are generally more efficient during the day when there is high AC power demand, such as air-conditioning systems, modern kitchen appliances and pool pumps.
 However, high-voltage DC-coupled battery systems (HV) are becoming more popular with the growing range of advanced HV hybrid inverters on the market.

-For more information, see the detailed article on AC Vs DC-coupled systems.
+For more information, see our detailed article explaining the difference between AC & DC-coupled systems.

 3. Inverter Charge Rating